surenkum/joint_control/README.md

 # joint_control
 Purpose: To control kuka youbot arm and store the resulting encoder data while robot performs a trajectory
 Email: surenkum@buffalo.edu

 Website: www.buffalo.edu/~surenkum

+Start and end pose are in config/pose_data.yaml.
+The same file also storesfilepath to which the resulting encoder data will be written.

 Place the code insider src directory of your ROS workspace and then